Ralph H. Hruban

 Ralph H. Hruban is professor of pathology and oncology at the Johns Hopkins School of Medicine.
 He is currently Director of the Sol Goldman Pancreatic Cancer Research Center at Johns Hopkins, and Baxley Professor and Director of the Department of Pathology.
 He is a world expert on pancreatic cancer.

 Education

-Hruban received his undergraduate degree from the University of Chicago, and his Doctor of Medicine from Johns Hopkins School of Medicine in 1985.
+Hruban attended the University of Chicago Laboratory Schools, graduating from the High School in 1977.
+He received his undergraduate degree from the University of Chicago in 1981, and his Doctor of Medicine from Johns Hopkins School of Medicine in 1985.
 He completed his pathology residency at Johns Hopkins, and then spent one year as a fellow at the Memorial Sloan Kettering Cancer Center in New York City.

 Career

 In 1990, Hruban returned to Johns Hopkins.

 Hruban is an expert in the field of pancreatic cancer pathology.
 He has researched the characterization of PanINs, the precursor lesions that give rise to invasive pancreatic cancer.

 Hruban founded the National Familial Pancreas Tumor Registry at Johns Hopkins, which serves as a resource to patients and their families.

 Hruban was Director of Science for the Lustgarten Foundation for Pancreatic Cancer Research, and Chair of the advisory committee for the Alan Mason Chesney Medical Archives, the official repository of Johns Hopkins University.

+He was also involved in the large-scale project of creating world's first virtually complete draft map of human proteome led by the Institute of Bioinformatics, Bangalore, India and the Johns Hopkins University.